FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 How does FireRoofs protect Woodside homes from wildfire?

-How long does installation take for a Woodside property?
+What does home hardening include for a Woodside property?

 Does Woodside offer financial help for defensible space?